googlefonts/googlefonts.github.io/gf-guide/metrics.md

 #### 10. typo/hheaAscender value should leave open room for stacked diacritics.

-Following recent tests to confirm our VM policies, we now require that the typo/hheaAscender be equal to `A breve acute`.
+Following recent tests to confirm our vertical metrics policies, we now require that the typo/hheaAscender be equal to `A breve acute`.
 For families with multiple weights you must use the tallest `A breve acute` (in e.g., the Black master) as the reference point to guarantee uniform positioning across the entire font family.

 Even if the font does not support Vietnamese yet, we strongly suggest estimating the ascenders value foreseeing the `A breve acute` height based two main reasons: